jtkovacs/jtkovacs.github.io/REFS/databases.md

 #### Indexing and performance

 Indexes are **created** to accelerate queries at the expense of write speed `(INSERT, UPDATE, DELETE),` so they are more common in [reporting databases versus transactional databases.](information-systems.html#what-are-mis?)
-The PK is indexed by default, and commonly searched fields may be indexed as well.
+The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.

 There are different kinds of indexes:

-- **Clustered indexes** determine physical storage ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
+- **Clustered indexes** determine the physical storage order of the table ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
+A table without a clustered index is called a heap; a table with a clustered index is called a clustered table.
-- There can be more than one **non-clustered index** on a table.
+- There can be more than one **non-clustered index** on a table; a non-clustered index uses pointers.
 - A **columnstore index** is used to improve performance of read-only tables.

 Indexes are **maintained** by: